spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 # Get started: 1 - Set up
-There are three parts to this step:
+There are four parts to this step:

 * Sign up for a SpatialOS account (or make sure you are logged in)
 * Set up your machine
 * Get the GDK and the FPS Starter Project source code
+* Open the FPS Starter Project in your Unity Editor

-(This step is the longest of the 6 steps - the others are much quicker.)
+(This page is the longest of the get started guide - the others are much quicker.)
 <br/>
 <br/>